 In your Bike Torture Chamber, Pain Cave or whatever you call it, using The Sufferfest.

 How do I know what stages to do?

 We'll provide details of the Official Route about a month before the start of the Tour.
 You can also apply the Tour Stages training plan to your calendar in The Sufferfest app.

 How do I sign up?

-You register by making a $10 donation to our partner charity, The Davis Phinney Foundation through the Official Tour Registration Page.
-For every $10 you donate, you’ll have one chance to win one of the amazing prizes in our prize pool.
+You register by making a $15 donation to our partner charity, The Davis Phinney Foundation through the Official Tour Registration Page.
+For every additional $10 you donate, you’ll earn another chance to win one of the amazing prizes in our prize pool.
 As an incentive to kickstart your fundraising efforts, for every $10 you raise or donate up until the start of the Tour gives you TWO chances.

 You're raising money for what?

 For the Davis Phinney Foundation, which helps people with Parkinson's lead better lives.
 Read all about them below.